Addiction Treatment for Anxiety Patients at Casa Capri Recovery

 According to one study by Anxiety and Depression Association of America, about 20% of the people with an anxiety disorder also develop a substance abuse problem.

-Physicians often have a difficult time differentiating between regular drug abuse and a dual diagnosis.
+Physicians often have a difficult time differentiating between regular drug abuse and a co-occurring disorder.
 That’s because the most common symptoms of anxiety may be similar to some side effects of alcoholism or drug abuse.
 The situation becomes even worse when people self-medicate to treat their anxiety.
 The signs in that situation may be a direct result of medication or a consequence of drug abuse.

 When somebody drinks or takes tranquilizers to relax, they won’t be able to recognize that they have a psychiatric condition that can be treated.